Bonnie Winterbottom

-Bonnie Winterbottom is a fictional character created in 2014 by Peter Nowalk.
-Portrayed by Liza Weil, she is a Philadelphia-based associate attorney who works for Annalise Keating's firm, and is one of the main characters on the ABC legal drama series How to Get Away with Murder.
+Bonnie Winterbottom is a fictional character created by Peter Nowalk.
+Portrayed by Liza Weil, she is a Philadelphia-based associate attorney who works for Annalise Keating's firm, and is one of the main characters on the ABC legal drama series How to Get Away with Murder, introduced in the 2014 premiere.

 Casting

 On February 27, 2014, it was announced that Shonda Rhimes had cast Liza Weil in the role of Bonnie Winterbottom.

-Due to Weil's previous portrayal of Amanda Tanner in season one of Scandal, Bonnie Winterbottom was unseen in the March 1, 2018 crossover event involving the Scandal episode "Allow Me to Reintroduce Myself" and "Lahey v.
+Due to Weil's previous portrayal of Amanda Tanner in season one of Scandal, Bonnie Winterbottom was unseen in the March 1, 2018, crossover event involving the Scandal episode "Allow Me to Reintroduce Myself" and "Lahey v.
 Commonwealth of Pennsylvania", the episode of How to Get Away with Murder, to avert any confusion or continuity issues between the two characters Weil played within the timelines of both series.

 Development

 Characterization and introduction

 Early in the series, Bonnie was portrayed as a stoic, blunt, and responsible adult, though she also held an unrequited crush for Annalise's husband, Sam Keating.
 However, over the course of the series, her personal life collapses, and Bonnie finds herself facing numerous problems.
 She was pressed by Annalise, who wanted her to work more and more, and was involved in a fateful relationship with Annalise's intern Asher Millstone.
 Bonnie's portrayer, Liza Weil, said the character is a grown-up woman and Weil's first role as a "serious lady."
 Bonnie had a terrifying past; her father, a custodian at Philadelphia City Hall, sexually abused her when she was a girl.

 In an interview with Variety, series creator, Peter Nowalk, commented that on Season 3, "Bonnie is going to have to choose sides, basically.
 Bonnie is like, Annalise, we can forgive Frank, it was Sam's fault!
 She's trying to be the peacemaker," he said, regarding the season 2 finale.